DAY 10 on the Arctic Floating University Expedition

 Yesterday, one of the RIBs got an engine failure.
 With one RIB out of drift it’s taking a long time to get all the participants onto the land.
 Before this happens we are prohibited to go beyond the harbour area.
 It’s really frustrating.
 Only the scientists collecting samples and the organisers are allowed to wander at will, on the beaches and along the road.
 I break the embargo to get a shot of geese being chased by an arctic fox alongside a brackish pond.

-There’s a little train close by, which once took coal down to the shore from the coal mines and onto cargo boats.
+There’s a little train close by.
+It once took coal down to the shore from the coal mines and onto cargo boats.

 Such a strange sight to see.
-When I was a child living on the coast of Kent, UK, I used to take the little steam train, just like this one, from Dymchurch across the Romney Marsh to the Dungeness Nuclear Power Station.
+When I was a child living on the coast of Kent, UK, I used to take the little steam train, just like this one, from Dymchurch across the Romney Marsh to the Dungeness Nuclear Power Station where my dad worked.

 Still waiting, I take the chance to talk to two friendly Swedish voyagers moored on the pontoon.
 They have been sailing for almost two years between the Arctic and Antarctic regions, mostly powered by the wind.
+I have been living in a boat on the Oslo fjord.
+I miss my boat.
 They cheer me up.

 14.30: Heading down to the harbour we meet a scientist taking a gaggle of Svalbard barnacle goslings for walk.
 They find their feeding ground close to two water tanks.
 The scientist tells me that her research involves analysing the growth rate of the geese as affected by climate change.
 The goslings seem so happy, grazing frenziedly on arctic flora.
 Their surrogate mother packs them up into a small cloth bag and takes them (home?) to the lab.
 These are migrating birds.
 I wonder if they will survive in the wild.